Denver Hotel

 Unidentified

-A man in a suit and two women wearing white ankle length dresses and coats stand outside Bruch's Barbershop and Store on Main Street, Breckenridge, Colorado circa 1922.
-On the concrete sidewalk in front of the store is a barbershop pole topped with a sign for "Baths".
-Next door is the Denver Hotel, with a flag hanging over the sidewalk (sometime after the covered portico and balcony was removed).
+A man and two women stand outside Bruch's Barbershop and Store on Main Street, Breckenridge, Colorado.
+The building to the south is the Denver Hotel, with a flag hanging over the sidewalk (sometime after the covered portico and balcony was removed).
 Signs advertising "Laundry - Denver's Best - Tobacco" and "Evans Pharmacy" project from an adjacent building.
 Further south a man stands under the covered portico of the Arlington Hotel.
-More buildings line the other side of Main Street.
-In view from left to right: Finding's Hardware Store, decorated with banners, bunting and flags; H.C.
+More buildings line the east side of Main Street, from left to right: Finding's Hardware Store, decorated with banners, bunting and flags; H.C.
 Rogers and Co.
 Furniture store, with shed addition; unidentified building; The Arcade Hotel (built in 1892); Sumner's Grocery (built in 1901); Masonic Lodge No. 47, on the corner of Main Street and Washington Avenue.
-Centered in the background, west of Main Street, are dredge rock piles from Tonopah #1.
+In the background are dredge rock piles from Tonopah No. 1.
+Circa 1922.

 Unidentified